keithlegg/pyrender/README.md

 # pyrender
-3D renderer, compoisitor, and procedural modeling in pure python (+PIL)
+3D renderer, image compositor, procedural modeling, and experimental scene graph, all in pure python using PIL.